TeamCodeArena/DeliverEase/contribute.md

 3. Create a virtual environment

-4. IF you are using virtualenv, install all the dependencies to your system by: `pip install -r requirements.txt`.
+4. If you are using virtualenv, install all the dependencies to your system by: `pip install -r requirements.txt`.

-5. OR if you are using poetry, install all the dependencies to your system by: `poetry install`
+5. Or if you are using poetry, install all the dependencies to your system by: `poetry install`

 6. Make migrations into the Database : `python manage.py migrate`